SoftwareSecurityLab/Schnorr/README.md

 You should first initialize the module with a [Cyclic Group][cg] then it's ready.
 This module works over [Multiplicative Group][mg] of integers as underlying [Cyclic Group][cg].

-**NOTE:** The Module is developed for educational goals, although we developed it securely but the risk of using it in production environment is on you!
+**NOTE:** This Module is developed for educational goals, although we developed it securely but the risk of using it in production environment is on you!